millahagg/millahagg.github.io/_pages/about.md

 **Inertia in the Demand for Oral Contraceptives** *with E. Jussila*

+**Price and Non-price Effects of Cross-market Mergers in regulated markets** *with M. Siikanen*

+**Long-term Effects of Maternity Ward Closures on Children** *with M. Kortelainen*

 **Physician Prescribing Behaviour in Markets with Dispersed Prices**

 **Entry in the Nordic Pharmaceutical Markets** *with J. Markkanen, M. Kortelainen, M. Siikanen & O. Toivanen*

-**Price and Non-price Effects of Mergers in the Nordic Pharmaceutical Markets** *with M. Siikanen*

-**Long-term Effects of Maternity Ward Closures on Children** *with M. Kortelainen*

 ## Publications
 **The Indirect Effect of mRNA-based COVID-19 Vaccination on Healthcare Workers’ Unvaccinated Household Members**